MasterShayan/Tel-uploader-bot/README.md

 * `/redeem`: Same as the "Redeem Code" button.

 #### For Admins Only
-* `/panel`: Shows the admin panel with management buttons.
+* `/batch`: Starts the process to create a shareable link for a range of messages.
 * `/createcode`: Starts the process of creating a new redeem code.
 * `/createpool`: Starts the process of creating a new code pool for giveaways.
 * `/listadmins`: Shows a list of all current bot admins.
-* `/addforcesub`: Add a channel to the force subscription list.
-* `/removeforcesub`: Remove a channel from the force subscription list.
-* `/listforcesub`: List all force subscription channels.
+* `/panel`: Shows the admin panel with management buttons.

 #### For the Bot Owner Only
 * `/addadmin <user_id>`: Promotes a user to an admin.
 * `/removeadmin <user_id>`: Removes an admin's privileges.
+* `/addforcesub <channel_id>`: Add a channel to the force subscription list.
+* `/removeforcesub <channel_id>`: Remove a channel from the force subscription list.
+* `/listforcesub`: List all force subscription channels.
 * `/set_delete_timer`: Set the auto-delete timer for sent files/messages.
 * `/check_delete_timer`: Check the current auto-delete timer setting.